 Camping Like an Explorer

 What’s camping in Antarctica like?
 Long after most passengers are tucked away in their cabins, chances are you’ll still be lying awake, cozy in your tent and sleeping bag, captivated by the ethereal sounds of gently lapping waves, creaking glaciers and perhaps the blow of a whale passing in the night.

 Here’s How it Works

 After dinner and a full briefing on board, day turns into dusk, and we head ashore to camp.
-We set up our tents on a breathtaking spot near the edge of the water, surrounded by a landscape rarely seen by human eyes.
+We set up in a breathtaking spot near the edge of the water, surrounded by a landscape rarely seen by human eyes.

 On top of an insulated pad, you’ll lay cozy and warm in your sleeping bag, and proceed to get a small (albeit more toasty) taste of what it must have been like for the very first Antarctic explorers to camp on this continent.
-In the morning, we’ll break down our tents and head back to hot coffee and tea, perhaps a nice warm shower and, most definitely, a hearty breakfast.
+In the morning, we’ll pack up and head back to hot coffee and tea, perhaps a nice warm shower and, most definitely, a hearty breakfast.